-You will follow one of three pathways through this MA: Contemporary History, Global History, or History of Christianity.
+You will follow one of three pathways through this MA: Contemporary History, Global History, or Modern British Studies*.
 Each pathway has two specific core modules:

 Global History: Global Histories: Comparisons and Connections; Making Sense of the World: Themes in Global History

 Modern British Studies: New Directions in Modern British History; Sites and Sources in Modern British Studies

 Two additional core modules are common to all pathways:

 You will also choose two optional modules from the other pathways of this programme.

 You will complete the MA with a 15,000 word dissertation on a topic of your choice, but which is related to your chosen pathway.

 * Modern British Studies pathway currently subject to approval for 2015 entry